v-harrishe/azure-docs/articles/batch/batch-linux-nodes.md

 ### List of virtual machine images

 Not all Marketplace images are compatible with the currently available Batch node agents.
-To list all supported Marketplace virtual machine images for the Batch service and their corresponding node agent SKUs, use [list_supported_images](/python/api/azure-batch/azure.batch.operations.AccountOperations#list-supported-images-account-list-supported-images-options-none--custom-headers-none--raw-false----operation-config-) (Python), [ListSupportedImages](/dotnet/api/microsoft.azure.batch.pooloperations.listsupportedimages) (Batch .NET), or the corresponding API in another language SDK.
+To list all supported Marketplace virtual machine images for the Batch service and their corresponding node agent SKUs, use [list_supported_images](https://docs.azure.cn/python/api/azure-batch/azure.batch.operations.AccountOperations#list-supported-images-account-list-supported-images-options-none--custom-headers-none--raw-false----operation-config-) (Python), [ListSupportedImages](https://docs.microsoft.com/dotnet/api/microsoft.azure.batch.pooloperations.listsupportedimages) (Batch .NET), or the corresponding API in another language SDK.

 ## Create a Linux pool: Batch Python

-The following code snippet shows an example of how to use the [Microsoft Azure Batch Client Library for Python](https://pypi.python.org/pypi/azure-batch) to create a pool of Ubuntu Server compute nodes.
-For more details about the Batch Python module, view the [reference documentation](/python/api/overview/azure/batch).
+The following code snippet shows an example of how to use the [21Vianet Azure Batch Client Library for Python](https://pypi.python.org/pypi/azure-batch) to create a pool of Ubuntu Server compute nodes.
+For more details about the Batch Python module, view the [reference documentation](https://docs.azure.cn/python/api/overview/azure/batch).

-This snippet creates an [ImageReference](/python/api/azure-mgmt-batch/azure.mgmt.batch.models.imagereference) explicitly and specifies each of its properties (publisher, offer, SKU, version).
-In production code, however, we recommend that you use the [list_supported_images](/python/api/azure-batch/azure.batch.operations.AccountOperations#list-supported-images-account-list-supported-images-options-none--custom-headers-none--raw-false----operation-config-) method to select from the available image and node agent SKU combinations at runtime.
+This snippet creates an [ImageReference](https://docs.azure.cn/python/api/azure-mgmt-batch/azure.mgmt.batch.models.imagereference) explicitly and specifies each of its properties (publisher, offer, SKU, version).
+In production code, however, we recommend that you use the [list_supported_images](https://docs.azure.cn/python/api/azure-batch/azure.batch.operations.AccountOperations#list-supported-images-account-list-supported-images-options-none--custom-headers-none--raw-false----operation-config-) method to select from the available image and node agent SKU combinations at runtime.

 ```python
 # Import the required modules from the